The Evolution of Beliefs over Signed Social Networks: Introduction

 \subsection{Paper Organization}

 In Section~2, we present the signed social network model, specify the dynamics along positive and negative links, and define the problem of interest.
-Section~3 focuses on the mean and mean-square convergence and divergence analysis, and Section~4 on these properties in the almost sure sense.
-In Section~5, we study a model with hard lower and upper bounds and asymmetric update rules.
-It is shown how the structural balance determines the clustering of opinions.
-Finally some concluding remarks are given in Section~6.
+Section~3 focuses on the mean and mean-square convergence and divergence analysis, and Section~4 considers convergence and divergence in the almost sure sense.
+In Section~5, we study a model with upper and lower belief bounds and asymmetric updates.
+It is shown how structural balance determines the clustering of opinions.
+Finally concluding remarks are given in Section~6.